maxx1128/eleventy-personal-site/posts/2019-06-25-metaphorical-intro-functional-js.md

 // The original array hasn't been mutated!
 ```

-There are many great methods to learn, and covering them all is another post altogether.
-[Check out my study repo for a quick look at different array prototype methods](/exocortex/javascript/ArrayMethods.html), or just google around for them!
+[There are many great array methods to learn, with great documentation for them out there](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+Skim over them when you have a chance!

 #### Bonus: Chain Array Prototype Methods